 Redcord is a scientific breakthrough in physical therapy and sports performance.
 It has been extensively peer reviewed with 100+ research studies featured in industry approved publications, including the Journal of Physical Therapy Science, Journal of Human Kinetics, Journal of Biomechanics, and Journal of Dance Medicine & Science.

-Scroll down to learn about the science behind Redcord...
+Scroll down to learn more about the science behind Redcord...

 Many studies have shown that trauma (injury, concussion, pregnancy, surgery, etc.) creates physical imbalances throughout the body by altering our brain’s capacity to switch on the right muscles, at the right time, and with the right amount of strength.

-When pain is present, the connection between the brain and joint stabilizers can get disrupted.
-To make up for this loss of joint stability, our brain will naturally send more signals to the larger muscles which are closer to the surface of the body.
+When pain is present, the connection between our brain and these joint stabilizers can get disrupted.
+Subsequently, the joints become unstable and susceptible to injury.
+To make up for this loss of joint stability, our brain will naturally compensate by sending more signals to the larger muscles which are closer to the surface of the body.
 These are the outer muscles that make us look good in the mirror.
 Some examples include the lats, pecs, biceps, triceps, quads and hams.
 They are commonly known as "prime movers" since their primary role is to move the body.
-They're supposed to turn on to perform a specific task (walk, run, squat, push, pull, etc.) and then turn off and recover.
-However, due to the underlying muscle deactivation, these prime movers must stay on to also do the constant work of the dormant joint stabilizers.
+They are supposed to turn on to perform a specific task (walk, run, squat, push, pull, etc.) and then turn off, relax and recover.
+However, due to the underlying muscle deactivation, the prime movers must stay on to also do the constant work of the dormant joint stabilizers.

-Yes, this means your hamstrings could be tight due to joint instability at the spine.
-If not properly addressed, this muscle imbalance will set in motion a cycle of pain that can lead to more serious injuries, like tearing your hamstring or calf while running.
+In other words, your hamstrings could be tight due to joint instability (loss of muscle control) at your spine.
+If not properly addressed, this muscle imbalance will set in motion a cycle of pain that can lead to more serious injuries, like a torn hamstring.

-As the cycle goes around, pain will start to interfere with your everyday life.
+As the cycle goes around, pain will start to interfere with everyday life.
 Usually this is the moment when most people seek out help from a physical therapist, chiropractor or physician.
-However, if the practitioner does not know how to find and fix these muscle imbalances as the underlying source of the pain, you might only get temporary relief.
+However, if your practitioner does not know how to find and fix these underlying muscle imbalances as the root cause of the pain, you might only get relief temporarily.
 The symptoms could return and spread out to other areas over time.

 NEUROMUSCULAR ACTIVATION